kajarenc/geoguessrenv/README.md

 # Gymnasium Env + GeoGuessr-like Environment

-This repo contains custom Gymnasium environments and wrappers, including a GeoGuessr-like panorama navigation environment and an OpenAI-powered base agent.
+This repo contains a custom Gymnasium GeoGuessr-like panorama navigation environment, base agent and an OpenAI-powered agent.

 ## Quickstart (using uv)